-- NNMi-server is the value of the NNMi host. - port is the value of the NNMi port.

-- 2. Enter your system User Name and Password, and then click the Login button to sign into NNMi. - 3.
-Enter Local Hostname and Remote Cluster Node values to define the cluster nodes, and then click Next. - 4.
-On the Communication Results page, review the communication verification results.
+- NNMi-server is the value of the NNMi host. - port is the value of the NNMi port. - 2.
+Enter your system User Name and Password, and then click the Login button to sign into NNMi. - 3.
+Enter Local Hostname and Remote Cluster Node values to define the cluster nodes, and then click Next.

+If either of the nodes has multiple IPv4 addresses, enter the IPv4 address to be used for each node's NNMi communication in Local Hostname and Remote Cluster Node.

+4. On the Communication Results page, review the communication verification results.
 If an error is detected, click Previous and fix the problem; otherwise, click Next.